 * * * * * date > fileName

-Now that you know how we can add a Cron job, let’s see some more examples using different syntax.
+Now that you know how to add a Cron job let’s see more examples using different syntax.

 Following Crontab entry will print Hello World at every 30th minute: